quexpl/fronthack-repo/README.md

 ### 3. Install project dependencies

-While being in fronthack folder, run this in terminal:
+While being in fronthack folder, download all project dependencies with this command:
 ```
 npm install
 ```